basilesportif/blog/input/part1.md

 ```

 ## Summary and First Hoon Connections
 For those who know a bit of Hoon, Example 2 above is similar-ish to calling an arm that produces a gate, and then running the gate.
-Most of Hoon runs this type of code-getting + subject-altering Nock, and it all uses opcode `2` at its base.
+Most of Hoon runs this type of stored-procedure + subject-altering Nock, and it all uses opcode `2` at its base.

 And for those who know Hoon, `[[4 0 1] 51]` should already be looking a lot like `[battery payload]`...that's not a coincidence.